snowflakedb/snowpark-python/scripts/conda_build_verification/README.md

    - Mounts verification scripts and package directory
    - Runs `docker_verify.sh` inside the container

-4. **Package Testing**: Inside each container:
+4. **Package Testing**: Inside each container, for each Python version (3.9-3.13):
-   - Creates isolated conda environment
+   - Creates isolated conda environment for the specific Python version
    - Installs package dependencies
-   - Installs the conda package (.conda and .tar.bz2 formats)
+   - Installs the conda package (.conda and .tar.bz2 formats) if available for that version
-   - Runs smoke tests
+   - Runs smoke tests for that version
+   - Reports results per Python version

 5. **Smoke Testing**:
    - Connects to Snowflake using the `parameters.py` configuration